dora-team/fourkeys/README.md

   * Contains the code for the `event_handler`, which is the public service that accepts incoming webhooks.
 * `queries/`
   * Contains the SQL queries for creating the derived tables.
-  * Contains a bash script for scheduling the queries.
 * `setup/`
   * Contains the code for setting up and tearing down the Four Keys pipeline.
 Also contains a script for extending the data sources.
 * `shared/`